 In a world where cyber-criminals constantly threaten businesses, where downtime is practically a swear word, and saving time and money have become business imperatives, network monitoring has never been more necessary.

-The need to monitor computer networks – encompassing monitors, routers, firewalls, servers and even client systems and software — is vital.
+The need to enable network monitoring on computer networks – encompassing monitors, routers, firewalls, servers and even client systems and software — is vital.
 After all, should any of these components slow down the system, the more rapidly the problem can be addressed, the better, and this can only be achieved through constant visibility.

 The challenge here, says Chris Muyaruka, NOC Team Leader at Turrito Networks, is that most organisations are using multiple tools to measure different aspects of their business, which can create confusion.